-Individually, Tennessee produced the SEC punt return average champion in three of the past four years, including 2021 SEC Special Teams Player of the Year Velus Jones Jr, Dee Williams in 2022 and Boo Carter in 2024.
-Jones and Williams are two of four Ekeler proteges who were starting punt returners in the NFL in 2024.
+Individually, Tennessee produced the SEC punt return average champion in three of his four years, including 2021 SEC Special Teams Player of the Year Velus Jones Jr. Jones and Dee Williams were two of four Ekeler proteges who were starting punt returners in the NFL in 2024.

 Ekeler also coached a first-team All-SEC outside linebacker in each of his final three seasons in Knoxville.